ziyoung/better-wilcom-docs/wilcom-docs/Applied/export/Set_export_locations.md

 ## To set export locations...

-1Run the Export Multi-Decoration Files procedure.
+1. Run the Export Multi-Decoration Files procedure.

 ![ExportMultiDecorationFiles00018.png](assets/ExportMultiDecorationFiles00018.png)

-2To set or change the default multi-decoration file export settings, click the Locations button.
+2. To set or change the default multi-decoration file export settings, click the Locations button.

 ![FileLocations.png](assets/FileLocations.png)

-3Select file locations via the browse (...) button for each design component.
+3. Select file locations via the browse (...) button for each design component.

-4Click OK to finish.
+4. Click OK to finish.

 Once set, your settings are remembered for each successive session.